 So, yes, I’m pretty ignorant about witches.
 I think of them as braless, hedonistic, knowledgeable about all things botanical — and people you don’t want to piss off under any circumstances.

 At first, the group at the Wild Ginger orientation looks a lot like a grownup Brownie troop, only with more tie-dye and silver jewelry.
 Even their monikers are like fanciful Brownie names: Shasta, Dandelion, Strix, Rainbow and Dragon Dancer.
 There are two Sages and three Ravens.
 A woman who looks to be in her 70s calls herself “Emerging,” which I find endearing.
 One of the perks of becoming a witch is picking a new name that symbolizes your rebirth, much like receiving a Christian name at baptism.
 There’s a practical reason for the adopted names, too: some of these witches live in the broom closet and don’t want people to know their true identities.

 What’s more, they seem to sport as many tattoos as those in a correctional facility do.
 I see dragonflies and butterflies, pentagrams and half moons.
-One young redhead has an entire flock of geese in various forms of flight spread out across her chest.
+One young woman has a flock of birds in various forms of flight across her chest.
 Another, who holds down a government job in the energy sector, has two arms festooned with a myriad of female characters, from Tinkerbell to a tough-looking boxer.
 In the Middle Ages, witch hunters would inspect the bodies of suspected witches for the ‘mark of the Devil.’
 A mere skin tag could get you crucified.
 Now, these witches proudly wear their outlaw status on their skin.
 I, alas, don’t have even a single tattoo.
 I feel as plain as my name.

 The first person I meet is Rainbow, a social worker who has a warm smile and works with people with mental health issues.
 I tell her that it’s my first time at witch camp.
 “You’re gonna love it here,” she assures me.